 Warp & Weft is an arts, crafts and heritage initiative celebrating diverse lives & voices.

-We couldn’t help noticing that while there were plenty of man bronzes in Manchester, there was no statue celebrating the achievements of a local woman.
-We decided to highlight this monumental imbalance and yarnbomb the man statues in Manchester Town Hall transforming them into celebrations of local women.
-Helen crocheted fabulous masks representing eight inspiring Mancunian women, while Jenny researched their lives and got the town hall on side.
+Frustrated that Manchester’s public spaces were bulging with bronzes of men with no statue celebrating the achievements of a local woman, we yarnbombed eight man busts in Manchester Town Hall transforming them into celebrations of notable local women.
+Helen crocheted fabulous masks, while Jenny researched the women’s lives and got the Town Hall on side.
 We were chuffed when, part inspired by our installation, Councillor Andrew Simcock contacted us about plans for a statue of a woman in Manchester.

 2015 -16 we set out to Big Up Female Boffins, stitching tributes to some of our favourite Manc scientists, with exhibitions at People’s History Museum and Manchester Town Hall.